TheGOATisheredotcom/FTC-Vraj-Patel-25827/README.md

 ## Sample code
-I've added a few starter files so that you do not need to write as much boilerplate, as well as an example utility class that helps explain some of the aspects of java coding. there is also a Mechanum drive TeleOp example forked from brandon-gong/ftc-mecanum.
+I've added a few starter files so that you do not need to write as much boilerplate, as well as an example utility class that helps explain some of the aspects of java coding.

+There is also a Mechanum drive TeleOp example forked from brandon-gong/ftc-mecanum.

 ### Enjoy!